ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Although there is no official staging system for Ewing sarcoma, the following criteria help doctors describe Ewing sarcoma and work together to plan the best treatments:

-- Metastatic Ewing sarcoma.
+Metastatic Ewing sarcoma.
 The tumor has spread from the primary site where it began to another part of the body, such as the lungs, other bones, or bone marrow.
 Rarely, the disease spreads to the lymph nodes, brain, or spinal cord.
-Around 25% of children and teens with Ewing sarcoma will have obvious evidence of tumor spread when they are diagnosed.
+Doctors will be able to quickly see evidence of tumor spread in 25% of children and young adults with Ewing sarcoma when they are diagnosed.
 Whether the tumor has spread is the most important factor used to determine a person’s treatment options and prognosis.